sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

  * If you get the error `/usr/bin/env: 'python': No such file or directory.
 Error running the script 'relocate-once.py'.`: Make sure that you have python installed in your system.
 On some recent Linux distributions, there is a `python3` binary but no `python` binary.
 In this case, edit the first line of `relocate-once.py` to change `python` to `python3`; or install a package that provides the symlink `/usr/bin/python->python3` (for Ubuntu 20.04, this is the package `python-is-python3`).

  * If Sage crashes when plotting or on other numerical operations, the binary distribution is not compatible with your CPU type.
 This is a known bug in the binary distribution that also affects the Sage 9.3 release; see [[https://trac.sagemath.org/ticket/32424|#32424]].
 Install from source instead.

+Note also that the binary packages do not support installing [[https://doc.sagemath.org/html/en/reference/spkg/index.html#optional-packages|optional Sage packages]].
+If you need any of these packages, install Sage from source instead, see above.

 [[https://doc.cocalc.com/software/updates-2021.html#sage-9-4-nasm|Sage 9.4 is available on the CoCalc.com online workspace]]; however, the [[https://github.com/sagemathinc/cocalc-docker|CoCalc docker image]] is still using Sage 9.3.